Fractional shares allow investors to create a diversified portfolio of stocks and ETFs without needing much capital.

 Are Fractional Shares the Same at Every Investment Company?

 There’s a growing list of companies that offer fractional shares.
-However, some brokerage firms restrict the stocks they make available via fractional shares to a relatively small number of larger companies.
-So it’s a good idea to research a brokerage firm’s fractional shares policy before you go to the trouble of creating an account just for this.
+However, some brokerage firms restrict the stocks that they make available via fractional shares to a relatively small number of larger companies.
+So if you’re creating an investment account and intend to buy fractional shares, it’s a good idea to research a brokerage firm’s fractional shares policy.

 How Much Do Fractional Shares Cost?